witch-house/pronoun.is/.github/ISSUE_TEMPLATE/feature_request.md

 labels:

 ---
+*please search the issues for duplicates and read the [FAQ](/witch-house/pronoun.is/blob/master/README.md#FAQ) before submitting a new issue :)*

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]